-The XLS is one of the premiere Total Gym models.
-With the ability to perform over 80 exercises, this gym offers folks a means of getting a heck of a full body workout while taking it easy on the joints.
+The XLS is one of Total Gym’s most popular models and with the ability to perform over 80 exercises, this gym offers folks a means of getting a heck of a full body workout while taking it easy on the joints.

 It also has the advantage of requiring very little assembly and the ability to grow with time with the addition of attachments.